manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 **anywidget** is a minimal layer on top of Jupyter Widgets and explicitly avoids inventing new concepts or widget APIs.
-Its design allows widget authors to have nearly same low-level control over their Jupyter integrations, but this flexibility can be intimidating and confusing new widget authors.
+Its design allows widget authors to have nearly the same low-level control over their Jupyter integrations, but this flexibility can be intimidating and confusing to new widget authors.

 Here are some general recommendations for being productive with **anywidget**: